cuiyanx/CoverageManager/README.md

 ### Prerequisites

-Edit `webpack.config.js` and `test/index.html` and `package.json` files in the webml-pollyfill object.
+Edit `webpack.config.js` and `package.json` files in the webml-pollyfill object.

 * Open `webpack.config.js` file in the webml-pollyfill object: